 - Prevent human intrusion by using automation wherever possible.

-As an ancillary benefit, organizations will be better able to leverage the better-targeted products and services enabled by customer data if their customers will welcome, rather than fear, such innovations.
 However, this will only happen if companies shift from thinking about privacy as a compliance burden to thinking of treating data with courtesy as a fundamental part of the relationship with their customers.
 Privacy policies should be organized around managing customer data courteously, in accordance with consistent principles that customers feel comfortable with.